All new self-published authors are thrilled to get a few great book reviews but are shocked if or when they see some Amazon reviews deleted.

 Too many reviews for too few sales

-Amazon also looks for a sudden influx of positive reviews that are well in excess of what would normally be expected from the number of Amazon verified purchases for the books.
+Amazon also looks for a sudden influx of positive reviews that are well in excess of what would be normal for the number of Amazon verified purchases for the books.

 It will probably consider them as possible paid or fake reviews and may start deleting some of these new reviews.